toolness/fancy-friday/README.md

 * `endingTime` - The amount of time, in seconds, the microgame has to show an ending sequence.
 Defaults to 2.

+* `autoplay` - Whether to start playing the microgame once it's done loading.
+Defaults to `false`.

 This constructor returns a microgame instance, which is really just the parent `<div>` element with some additional properties and methods (enumerated below).
 This element must be attached to the DOM before it